bvodola/meteorfaction/README.md

 ## Deploying

 After you completed the steps above, run `meteorfaction` inside your App's Root Folder and wait for the deploy to complete.
 That's it!

+## Observations

+- Only working for Node versions that support ES6 (I wrote some parts of the code using ES6 and didn't have the chance to review it).
+- Currently not working for builds that include mobile plaftorms.